LordShadow505/Brawlhalla-Modding-Toolkit/README.md

 ## How to use

-* Download dist folder
+* Download the source code.
-* Open SimpleSpriteExporter.jar
+* Open SimpleSpriteExporter.jar.
 * Select the installation path of Brawlhalla.
 * Select the path where you commonly extract Brawlhalla files (Where you export your files to do modding stuff)
 * Save the paths by clicking on "Save".
 (Optional, but do it if you want to work faster)